Training

 Resources provided at the training:

-• Each trainee will get a chance to work on multiple real ECUs.
+• Each trainee will work on many real ECUs.

-• A USB to CAN adapter which can be taken home after the training.
+• A USB to CAN adapter will be provided for use during the training

 About the trainer

 Willem Melching (https://twitter.com/PD0WM) is an independent security researcher.
-He has over 5 years of experience working on automotive security and reverse engineering.
-During his time at comma.ai he worked on providing open source tools to help the community reverse and interact with a wide variety of cars.
-Check out his blog (https://blog.willemmelching.nl/) for recent work.
+He has over 7 years of experience working on automotive security and reverse engineering.
+During his time at comma.ai he worked an aftermarket ADAS device and providing open source tools to help the community reverse and interact with a wide variety of cars.
+Check out his blog (https://canhack.nl/blog) for recent work.